b-N-I-R-A-V/European-Weather-Predictions/README.md

 In this case, maximum temperature, precipitation, and sunshine were important.
 Random forests can produce good resutls for individual stations.

 ### Convolutional Neural Network
-Convolutional Neural Network is a deep learning algorithm and much more complex than multilayer perceptron model.
-This model took over an hour to optimize as I trained it on the entire dataset and the high number of hyperparameters involved.
-This required using BaysianOptimization() to find the best values for hyperparameters.
+A Convolutional Neural Network (CNN) is a deep learning algorithm and much more complex than a multilayer perceptron model.
+This model took over an hour to optimize as I trained it on the entire dataset due to the high number of hyperparameters involved.
+This required using BayesianOptimization() to find the best values for hyperparameters.
 ```python
 # Create function
 def bay_area(neurons, activation, kernel, optimizer, learning_rate, batch_size, epochs,